neildalal/WPA3-Attacks-IDS/Attacks/SAE commit value out of range/README.md

 We modify the source code of hostapd-2.9 in such a way that the attacker’s access point replies to the supplicant’s commit message with a commit reply that contains the rejection status code 0x0001 - “Unspecified failure”.
 For this we modify the code located in /hostapd-2.9/src/ap/ieee802_11.c.
 In particular, we make the function ’auth sae send commit’ return ’WLAN STATUS UNSPECIFIED FAILURE’ and also set the value of variable ’resp’ in the function ’handle auth fils’ to ’WLAN STATUS UNSPECIFIED FAILURE’.
-We provide this already modified ieee802_11.c file in this folder.
+This already modified ieee802_11.c file is already provided by us.
-After that, we recompile and run hostapd-2.9.
+After this, we recompile and run hostapd-2.9.
 While the attack is running, we found that every single time a client tries to initiate an authentication, it receives the rejection message from the attacker’s AP first and aborts the handshake, thus preventing new clients from joining.